Temporary Road Closures & Construction

 This project has been funded in part by the Ontario Community Infrastructure Fund (OCIF).

 Homestead Road has been identified in the Roads Need Study as requiring rehabilitation.
 The road will be pulverized back to a gravel state, with additional gravel added.
-This will be followed by an application of Surface Treatment over the entire road.
-The preparation work (trees, ditching, and culverts) will be performed by Town forces, and a contractor will perform the pulverization and surface treatment applications.
+This will be followed by an application of surface treatment over the entire road.
+The preparation work (trees, ditching, and culverts) will be performed using Town resources, and a contractor will perform the pulverization and surface treatment applications.

 Traffic will be reduced to alternating single lane closures for the duration of the project.
 Traffic construction signs will be installed.
 Drivers and pedestrians are required to obey all construction signs and expect delays.